-Ultraportable laptops are great when you need to put together a presentation for work, crunch some numbers or binge-watch the first season of Stranger Things before the next season premieres.
-But graphically taxing games and support for VR headsets (Oculus Rift, HTC Vive) are out of reach.
+Ultraportable laptops are great when you need to put together a presentation for work, crunch some numbers or binge-watch your favorite Netflix shows.
+But graphically taxing games and support for VR headsets are out of reach.
 Or are they?

 Asus ROG XG Station 2